ory/docs/docs/oathkeeper/api-access-rules.md

 Access Rules have four principal keys:

 - `id` (string): The unique ID of the Access Rule.
-- `version` (string): The version of ORY Oathkeeper this rule targets with out the `+oryOS.<x>` appendix.
-ORY Oathkeeper is able to migrate access rules across versions.
-If left empty ORY Oathkeeper will assume that the rule is using the same tag as the version that's running.
+- `version` (string): The version of Ory Oathkeeper this rule targets with out the `+oryOS.<x>` appendix.
+Ory Oathkeeper is able to migrate access rules across versions.
+If left empty Ory Oathkeeper will assume that the rule is using the same tag as the version that's running.
 - `upstream` (object): The location of the server where requests matching this rule should be forwarded to.
-This only needs to be set when using the ORY Oathkeeper Proxy as the Decision API doesn't forward the request to the upstream.
+This only needs to be set when using the Ory Oathkeeper Proxy as the Decision API doesn't forward the request to the upstream.
   - `url` (string): The URL the request will be forwarded to.
   - `preserve_host` (bool): If set to `false` (default), the forwarded request will include the host and port of the `url` value.
-If `true`, the host and port of the ORY Oathkeeper Proxy will be used instead:
+If `true`, the host and port of the Ory Oathkeeper Proxy will be used instead:
     - `false`: Incoming HTTP Header `Host: mydomain.com`-> Forwarding HTTP Header `Host: someservice.intranet.mydomain.com:1234`
   - `strip_path` (string): If set, replaces the provided path prefix when